PoisotLab/SpatialProbabilisticMetaweb/README.md

 ## Folder organization

+- `data`: contains the input data and result layers.
+Intermediate outputs of full-scale analyses are also exported here but are not version-controlled.
-- `figures`: contains all the figures produced in the analysis steps
+- `figures`: contains all the figures produced in the analysis steps.
-- `jobs`: contains the job scripts to run the resource-intensive scripts on compute clusters
+- `jobs`: contains the job scripts to run the resource-intensive scripts on compute clusters.
-- `xtras`: contains previous scripts (version-controlled) and the files to run a smaller-scale analysis (not version-controlled yet)
+- `xtras`: contains the input files to run a reproducible minimal example.
+Results (version-controlled) and intermediate outputs are also exported here.

 ## Reproducibility